 - Swallowable balloon capsule system (three balloons): You swallow a small capsule containing the balloon.
 The capsule is attached to a micro-catheter (very thin, flexible tube).
 You may swallow up to three balloon capsules, one per visit: the second balloon two weeks after the first and the third balloon two weeks after the second.

 Inflation: During the same outpatient procedure, the balloons are inflated to take up space in your stomach, helping you eat less food and feel full more quickly.

-- Single- and dual-balloon system: A sterile saline solution fills the balloons in these devices.
+- Single balloon system: A sterile saline solution fills the balloon in this device.

 - Swallowable balloon capsule system: After you swallow each balloon capsule (see insertion details in the previous section above), the balloon is inflated with a gas containing hydrogen and other elements.